MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcmenubar-class.md

 ### <a name="remarks"></a>Açıklamalar

-Çerçeve, kaynak dosyasındaki `CMFCMenuBar` nesnenin varsayılan menüsünü yükler.
+Framework, kaynak dosyasından `CMFCMenuBar` nesnesi için varsayılan menüyü yükler.

 ##  <a name="getfloatpopupdirection"></a>CMFCMenuBar:: GetFloatPopupDirection